Reed-Carter/mr-rogers-neighborhood/README.md

 code: mrRogers(11)
 Expected Output: [0, "Beep!", 2, 3, 4, 5, 6, 7, 8, 9, "Beep!", "Beep!"]

-test: It should return all "Boop!" for all digits in the array that contain 2"
+test: It should return "Boop!" for all digits in the array that contain 2"
 code: mrRogers(12)
 expected Output: [0, "Beep!", "Boop!", 3, 4, 5, 6, 7, 8, 9, "Beep!, "Beep!", "Boop"]
 ```